 Dodge has shocked the world by invoking dark forces.
 Based on the popular Challenger Hellcat, the Dodge Demon specs are those of a record-breaking supercar.
 Starting with the most obvious: it’s a very wide car.
 Open the door and you will find a 4-point harness for the driver’s seat.

 To build the world’s fastest production car, Dodge started with a new block.
-A giant supercharger now displaces 2.7 liters and is chilled by an intercooler along with a shot of cool air from the A/C. This allows boost to reach 14.7 pounds at launch.
+A giant supercharger now displaces 2.7 liters and is chilled by an intercooler along with a shot of cool air from the A/C. This allows the boost to reach 14.7 pounds at launch.
 Being the first production car equipped with a trans-brake, it allows the Demon to pull a wheelie at the starting line.

 The record-breaking Dodge Demons horsepower lays down a quarter-mile time of 9.65 seconds at 140 mph is why it is banned from NHRA racing – because it lacks a roll cage.
 Certified by the Guinness Book of World Records, both front tires are in the air for 2.92 feet.
-840 horsepower and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
+840 hp and 770 lb-ft of torque will have you at 60 mph in 2.3 seconds.
 Only 3,000 cars will be built for the US and 300 for Canada, which makes the Demon a hot commodity.

 Dodge Demon Specs: